oljung/portfolio-project-one/README.md

 - __Races page__

     To implement this page I simply copied the Iateria page and changed all the text/image content.
 This worked like a charm on the first four sections.
 The fifth section, an additional section compared to the Iateria page, did not work as intended however.
 For some reason, this entire section falls outside of the container div, even though the html is clearly inside it.
 I have yet to find a solution to this problem (2021-07-20) EDIT: Issue solved by adding the rule "overflow: auto;" to the container class (2021-07-21)
+    When adding images to the races and factions pages, I noticed that I needed to add a max hight to pictures, as some pictures would otherwise take up to much space of they were "narrow" in their size ratio.
+In order to keep the ratio of the image intact I also added the object-fit: contain; rule to all iamges.

 - __Factions page__